 Marzamemi is a quiet fishing town and low-key resort in the summer months in the southeast of Sicily.
 There’s not much to see or do here, except swim in the aqua blue waters, and eat some amazing fish, seafood, and pasta.
 It’s also the site of the old tuna packing plants, and a good place to stop if you are interested in buying some bottarga (tuna, swordfish, or mullet roe), and other local fish-related products.

-Another option is restaurant Al Boccone, just outside the main square, with a view overlooking the Gulf of Noto.
+Al Boccone, just outside the main square, with a view overlooking the Gulf of Noto.
 Had the gamberoni crudo and their “award-winning” spaghetti with pistachios and bottarga.

 Gamberoni crudo (raw shrimp).

 Spaghetti with pistachio and bottarga.